pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

     ```

 !!! note
-    In a lot of projects it is an accepted practice to use EOL comments to document the parameter *before* the comma as is shown below:
+    In Ktlint 1.1.x EOL comments like below are disallowed.
+This will be reverted in Ktlint 1.2.
     ```kotlin
+    val foo1 =
-    fun foo(
+        foo(
             bar1: Bar1, // some comment
             bar2: Bar2, // some other comment
         )
     ```
-    Although this code sample might look ok, it is semantically and programmatically unclear on which parameter `some comment` refers.
-From the developer perspective it might be clear that it belongs to parameter `bar1`.
-From the parsers perspective, it does belong to parameter `bar2`.
-This might lead to [unexpected behavior in Intellij IDEA](https://github.com/pinterest/ktlint/issues/2445#issuecomment-1863432022).

 Rule id: `value-argument-comment` (`standard` rule set)